 Paul Fredrick Non-Iron Dress Shirts

 Technology makes life easier, and that’s certainly the case with non-iron shirts, which are among our most popular shirts.
 To help them keep their wrinkle resistance, wash in warm water.
 Tumble dry, remove shirts immediately, and put on a hanger, pulling seams to straighten the shirt out.
-We do not recommend dry cleaning, nor the chemicals in bleach and starch, which break down the wrinkle-free finish.
+We do not recommend dry cleaning, nor the chemicals in bleach or starch, which break down the wrinkle-free finish.
 The same rules apply for our wrinkle-resistant sport shirts.

 Dress Shirts, Dry Cleaner, How to, Product Care, shirts, sport shirts, tips, Wash Instructions